dnp3/opendnp3-guide/mkdoc/docs/api/masters.md

 * Whether to perform automatic time synchronization if requested
 * The maximum Tx/Rx ASDU size which always default to 2K as per the DNP3 specification

+### IMaster

+When you added a master to the channel, the channel returned an _IMaster_ interface.
+This interface provides all access to a number of operations on the master.
+Refer to the code documentation for specifics.
+Some examples are:

+* Add periodic scans to the master like exception (Class 1/2/3) and integrity scans (Class 1/2/3/0)
+* Scanning for specific ranges or event counts
+* The _ICommandProcessor_ sub-interface allow you to do _SelectBeforeOperate_ and _DirectOperate_ requests w/ CROBs and Analog Outputs

+### Cleaning Up

+Masters are automatically destroyed when their channel is shutdown or when the underlying DNP3Manager is destroyed.
+If you want to clean them up manually w/o deallocated the underlying channel, you can call Shutdown().
+When you do this the IMaster pointer is deleted so don't use it after being shutdown!